julian-rose/Agon-CPM2.2/README.md

                      but from a different source.</li>
   <li>startkit-n:    Utilities to uncompress archive files; CP/M software was often compressed for
                      exchange on bullet-in boards</li>
+  <li>supersoft-util-n: File (and System) Utilities from Supersoft.
+Read the help files (esp. before using
+                     disk.com).
+(I removed non-functional programs, like cpu.com and versions of diff.com, that didn't run on Agon).</li>
 </ul>

 Updates to Nihirash's disk images:<br>